-Chocolate peanut butter cake.
-This recipe is easy to make and so decadent, with layers of chocolate cake, peanut butter and chocolate ganache.
+This chocolate peanut butter cake recipe is easy to make and so decadent, with layers of chocolate cake, Reese's cups, peanut butter, and chocolate ganache.

 My entire family loves chocolate.
 However, my brother is a chocolate peanut butter fanatic.
 So, since it was his birthday, while we were at the beach, I made a decadent chocolate peanut butter cake, just for him.